 Japan Resources You Need to Know About

 For the foodies out there, Gina highly recommends Love & Lattes: Okinawa.
 Don’t let your nerves scare you from trying new places to eat and dishes to try.
-This ebook has over 50 café listings to make the hunt for food fun, delicious, and part of the Japanese experience.
+This e-book has over 50 café listings to make the hunt for food fun, delicious, and part of the Japanese experience.

-Must-See Travel and Tips
+Must-See Travel and Tips for Everyday Living

-Travel under the sea and learn to scuba dive; the Okinawan coast offers world class diving.
+- Travel under the sea and learn to scuba dive; the Okinawan coast offers world-class diving.
 Gina says that many families become certified while cooped up in lodging as they wait on permanent housing.

-Although Gina and Ciara supplied plenty of working advice, we have several more blog posts in a series related to a PCS to Japan.
+Although Gina and Ciara supplied plenty of working advice, we have several more blog posts in a series related to a PCS to Japan: